 MageBridge requires Magento to work as it was intended - but third party extensions (or third party developers) can cause harm here: The Magento architecture fails, and because of this, MageBridge fails.
 This guide lists some of the bad practices you can check upon.

-MageBridge is available through paid support subscriptions, but is also publicly available through our Subversion server.
-This guide helps you to check out the MageBridge sources through Subversion and use them to setup a MageBridge site.
+MageBridge is available through support subscriptions, but its open core is also publicly available through GitHub.
+This guide helps you to check out the MageBridge sources through Git and use them to setup a MageBridge site.
 Please note that support is only available to customers who purchased a support subscription.

 While actually the Joomla! plugin-type Magento is much more interesting (because it allows for catching Magento events in Joomla!), the Joomla! plugins of type MageBridge offers some extra functionality when dealing with building the bridge.
 This tutorial describes the plugin-events.